unjica/marvel/README.md

 - Display a list of Marvel comics with infinite scrolling
 - Filter comics by format (Comic, Magazine, Digital Comic)
+- Persist filter selection in LocalStorage for better user experience
 - View detailed comic information in a modal with smooth animations
 - Responsive design with Tailwind CSS
 - Error handling for failed image loads